Sexually Transmitted Diseases/Infections

 Should I get tested?

 Everyone who is sexually active outside a mutually committed, monogamous relationship (marriage) should get tested.
+Additionally, with certain STIs a person can be infected and contagious but not show any symptoms.
 There is simply too much at risk to go without knowing.

 Pregnancy Facts

-Most of us will know a friend who faces an unplanned pregnancy during his/her teenage years.
-This is yet another great reason to choose abstinence.
 Abstinence is the only 100% sure method of preventing pregnancy.
-Protecting yourself against unplanned pregnancy is a great way to insure the future you want to create for yourself.
+Protecting yourself against unplanned pregnancy is a great way to ensure the future you want to create for yourself.

 Afraid You May Be Pregnant?